-These are small stones that form in salivary glands in your mouth and can block your flow of saliva.
+Salivary gland stones are small stones that form in salivary glands in your mouth and can block the flow of saliva (spit).
 They're not usually serious and you may be able to remove them yourself.

 Check if you've got salivary gland stones

-Most stones appear below your tongue in one of the tubes (glands) supplying saliva to your mouth.
-You can't always see them.
+Most salivary gland stones form below your tongue in one of the glands supplying saliva to your mouth.
+You cannot always see them.

 - dull pain in your mouth that comes and goes